Bretton Woods international monetary system added the U.S. dollars to Gold as the only world

 workers.
 4) US loaned dollars to

-exporting nations which were returned for high quality US manufactured
+exporting nations which were returned for high quality U.S. manufactured

-goods.
 5) Eventually the Marshal Plan

-And only the US could print dollars.
+And only the U.S. could print dollars.

-This was acceptable as long as the US could convert of
+This was acceptable as long as the US could convert

 dollars to gold at $35 per ounce.
 This dollar exchange standard

 Britain continued to prop up the pound against a market that clearly wished it to be lower.
 The currency simply did not warrant the value that Britain wished it to have, yet successive Chancellors* refused to allow it to float freely, fearing a sterling collapse.
 In 1976, the Chancellor of the Exchequer called in the IMF to help arrest persistent runs on sterling.
 On the advice of the IMF, the Chancellor imposed austerity measures, which reduced inflation and improved economic performance.
 The IMF’s loan was never fully drawn.
 The pound recovered – but only temporarily.
-Against a background of rising unemployment, the famous “Winter of Discontent” in 1978 sounded the death knell for the Labour government.
+Against a background of rising unemployment, the famous “Winter of Discontent” in 1978 sounded the death knell for the Labor government.
 In 1979, the Conservatives under Margaret Thatcher won the election.
-Many feel U.S debt to caused the US dollar to have the same fate.
+Many feel U.S. debt would cause the US dollar to have the same fate.

 Advantages of overvalued

-dollar for US were cheap
+dollar for U.S. were cheap

 energy, cheap imports including foreign travel, low interest rates on all US debt including mortgages